 Indeed, CTI was back from problems with distribution, disputes with Motown over distribution, Grover Washington, Jr. contract, the loss of Bob James to CBS/Tappan Zee, and long running legal case with Warner Brothers over George Benson, the loss of Stanley Turrentine, Freddie Hubbard and more.
 Notwithstanding that, Creed was able to muster a “CTI All Star” band almost 2nd to none at the time, from the field of jazz.

 Apparently the laserdisc, being the novelty and the premium part of the product, was released in Japan before the CD.
-The November 23rd issue of The Gavin Report carried the following advert on page-35.
+The November 23rd issue of The Gavin Report carried this advert on page-35.
 It appears to have been the opposite in the USA, with the laserdisc not released until 1991/2.

 The films were also listed to be released on VHS tape, but there seem to be very few copies available anywhere.
 The video is far from HD, as we’ve come to understand it now, but has likely aged much better on laserdisc than any VHS tapes still around.
-It is an amazing time casual featuring some great playing and tracks.
+It is an amazing time capsule featuring some great playing and tracks.
 I was able to acquire a Pioneer laserdisc player, and after some experimentation, convert this and other CTI laserdiscs.
 See “Rhythmstick 2000” for brief discussion on more recent versions.

 I was hoping to talk to John W. Taylor, one of Creed’s sons about this and the other laserdiscs.
 I’m still hoping I can and if John does talk to me, I’ll write that up separately.